It's important to continue practising fire safety despite the ongoing coronavirus (Covid-19) pandemic.

 Means of Escape

-Due to the potential increased stock and the period of closure, the amount of rubbish you generate may increase.
-Care should be taken when dealing with this rubbish as accumulated rubbish outside of the building provides a potential target for arson which could damage your business.
+Due to a potential increase in stock levels and extended periods of closure, the amount of waste your business generates may increase.
+Extra care should be taken to ensure waste does not accumulate outside and unlocked commercial bins or skips are not left against buildings providing a potential target for arson which could significantly damage your business.

-Where staff numbers have changed, businesses must ensure that they continue to provide appropriate staff training.
-If you haven’t undertaken staff training for some time, on your return ensure that all staff know what to do in a fire situation.
-If those people with specific tasks have not returned to work, ensure that other suitably trained staff are available.
-You must consider the needs of lone workers and their fire safety.
+Where staff numbers have changed or you have new or temporary staff, businesses must ensure they continue to provide appropriate staff training.
+If you haven’t undertaken staff training for some time or if you are returning to work, ensure all staff members know what to do in a fire situation and are familiar with the escape routes.
+If those people with specific tasks (e.g. testing fire alarms) have not returned to work, ensure that cover is maintained by allocating a suitably trained substitute.
+You must consider the needs of any lone workers and their fire safety.

 Maintaining Fire Safety Measures

-Whilst you have been closed have you maintained your premises fire safety features, i.e. fire alarm, fire extinguisher and emergency lighting?
+If your business has been closed, have you maintained your premises fire safety features, i.e. fire alarm, fire extinguishers and emergency lighting?
 Timely maintenance is vital for the safety of your business and those that use the premises.

 Check out our frequently asked questions around business safety and Covid-19.